 The academic calendar Committee prepares an academic calendar for the session and forwards it for approval from IQAC every year.
 IQAC studied over it and approve it with or without suggestions.
-Proper implementation of the calendar done by the Committee. • Unit tests, class tests, and college exams are conducted as per the schedule. • Faculty wise results are prepared. • Answer books are given to students to look into the mistakes. • Instructions are given to students to improve their writing in a particular subject.
+The Academic calendar implemented by the College staff, according to the futuristic roadmap given in the Academic Calendar. • Unit tests, class tests, and college exams are conducted as per the schedule. • Faculty wise results are prepared. •Answer books are given to students to look into the mistakes. • Instructions are given to students to improve their writing in a particular subject.
 The college follows the evaluation reforms of the affiliating Gondwana University.
 The examination cell ensures fairness in the evaluation.
 The faculty is also cautious about the evaluation so that students do not have any grievances.
 The students are shown their assessed answer sheets.
 If students have any doubts about the assessment, it is immediately made clear by the concerned faculty.
 Hence, they get satisfied with the evaluation process. • The record of internal examination is maintained by the Examination Cell of the College. • The students are encouraged to study with devotion and inspired for better performance in future examinations. • The college strictly adheres to the guidelines of the University for conducting the internal assessment. • The faculty members also assign work to the students as home-task.
-They also assess the academic development of the students through their presentation in the seminars/ viva-voce. • The University examinations in the college are conducted cautiously and sincerely.
+They also assess the academic development of the students through their presentation in the seminars/ vivavoce. • The University examinations in the college are conducted cautiously and sincerely.